- Home >

 Queen’s Gallery at Buckingham Palace

-Japan: Courts and Culture (from 8 April 2022 –until 12 March 2023) explores the connection between the Royals and Japan with fascinating artefacts and paintings on display.
+Japan: Courts and Culture (until 26 February 2023) explores the connection between the Royals and Japan with fascinating artefacts and paintings on display.

 Exhibits are included in a standard entry ticket.